cookiehub-com/iabtcf-es/README.md

 ## Build

-Use wsl, go to /modules and run yarn build
+Use wsl, run from the root or /modules 'yarn build'

-If missing:
+A bunch of errors will appear but those are because the node_modules are missing for the npm library which is by design

-yarn add -D terser
-npm install -g terser
+If missing for the build file: yarn add -D terser npm install -g terser

 add 'bash' to all package files so '../build' becomes 'bash ../build' all tsconfig.json files that have only ../tsconfig.json need to become the contents of the jsconfig.json in the /modules directory

+use Node 16.15.0